Accreditation

 Associations

-Our graduates can join seven international associations and have their qualifications recognized in more than 20 countries around the world.
+Our graduates can join four international associations and have their qualifications recognized in more than 20 countries around the world.

 Insurance